Tim Robards: Media career

 In July 2018, it was announced that Robards had joined the cast of Neighbours in his first acting role.
 He began playing wealthy investor Pierce Greyson in October.
 Executive producer Jason Herbison stated that Robards went through a long audition process for the role.
 Robards explained that he had made acting a priority at the beginning of 2018 and he worked with various acting coaches prior to the Neighbours audition.
 He later said that he would return to the show if the writers came up with another storyline for his character.
 He also said he would consider joining the cast full-time and relocating to Melbourne.
 On 14 February 2019, Robards announced that he would be rejoining the serial in a full-time capacity.
 In August 2020, Robards' character was recast to Don Hany for his final scenes, following Robards' decision to finish up early so he could return to Sydney to be with Heinrich, who was expecting their first child.

 In his first acting role since leaving Neighbours, Robards joined Home and Away actors Sophie Dillman and Patrick O'Connor in the short film Sherbrooke Down: The Road to Cataract as Mace.
 The short was made to promote upcoming feature film Sherbrooke Down, which is in development.
 In March 2022, Robards reprised his Neighbours role for a storyline set and filmed in Sydney.
 Robards will appear in the upcoming drama series The Good Hustle, which stars Tammin Sursok.
+He also became a brand ambassador for the vitamin and supplement company Swisse's sports nutrition range Swisse Active.

-In March 2023, Robards was cast on the fourth season of SAS Australia, which will be filmed in the Middle East.
+In March 2023, Robards was cast on the fourth season of SAS Australia, which was filmed in the Middle East.
+Robards passed selection along with diver Matthew Mitcham.
+He appeared in an episode of the travel show Sydney Weekender in 2024.
+Robards makes a cameo appearance alongside his former Neighbours co-star April Rose Pengilly in the Australian horror film Drax.

 Personal life

 Robards and Heinrich announced their engagement in May 2017.
 They were married in Apulia, southern Italy, in June 2018, making them the first couple from The Bachelor Australia franchise to marry.
 Heinrich appeared as one of eight contestants in the Australian television series The Real Dirty Dancing in 2019.
 On 2 May 2020, Robards and Heinrich announced that they were expecting their first child, and their daughter was born that November.
+In September 2023, Robards and Heinrich announced they were expecting their second child, and their daughter was born in March 2024.

 In January 2022, Robards suffered a leg injury while playing football and had to undergo surgery to have a muscle reattached.
 He confirmed that he would have to use crutches and wear a leg brace for a month while he recovered.